 Being a data driven application, we will store all of our data in a database.
-When needed, we will ping our AWS (Amazon Web Services) DynamoDB database.
+When needed, we will ping our MongoDB database to load or store form information.
 We have decided to architect our app using a non relational, "NoSQL", schema in hopes of simplifying our page design and data handling at the same time.
 Form rendering will rely heavily on what type of data is being recorded in the form, thus, our technique of data handling will heavily impact rendering speed, as well as number of renders.
 Further rationale for choosing NoSQL is discussed in our design constraints section.
 If our application is a success, and we see high traffic, we may also implement a intermediary data service to act as a distribution layer, which will increase efficiency.
-If we choose to host the front end on AWS, we will likely get some of the intermediary data service perks "for free" - such as multiple instances, and traffic balancing.
 Our frontend could even be deployed on a customer-by-customer basis.
 The modern school district has a complex shared network, fully capable of hosting their own instance of the frontend, allowing use only on their secure network.